basvdberg/IncrementalJoin/inc_join/README.md

 B arrived later than A.

-We cannot extend the filter that is based on output window to the future, because the output window can be set to the latest available increment.
-Assumption: if there is a previous increment, then it will be loaded, or in other words: the data is loaded historically in a sequential order.
+We cannot extend the filter that is based on output window to the future, because the output window can be set to the latest available increment. **Assumption**: if there is a previous increment, then it will be loaded, or in other words: the data is loaded historically in a sequential order.
 So we can always extend our filter to the past.

 - `delta_arrival_time > 0`
 - `B.RecordDT is contained in the output window`
-- `A.RecordDT is contained in the output window extended with -waiting_time` So A might have arrived before the output window.
+- `A.RecordDT is contained in the output window extended with -waiting_time + 1` So A might have arrived before the beginning of the output window. +1 here is done to exclude the timed out records, which is the next scenario.
 - if `enfore_sliding_join_window` then
   - `B.RecordDT is contained in the sliding join window of df_a.RecordDT`
 - `Output.RecordDT = df_B.RecordDT`

 ### A is timed out

-- `delta_arrival_time == waiting_time`
 - `B.RecordDT is None (no matching record found in df_B)`
+- `delta_arrival_time is None ( because B.RecordDT is None)`.
+- There is no match found in above scenario's
-- `A.RecordDT is contained in the output window extended with -waiting_time`
+- `A.RecordDT is contained in the output window slided with -waiting_time` which means that both start and end date are reduced with waiting_time.
 - if `enfore_sliding_join_window` then
   - `B.RecordDT is contained in the sliding join window of df_a.RecordDT`
 - `Output.RecordDT = df_A.RecordDT + waiting_time`